-- Ultra Profitable HYIP.
 This is a HYIP classification that promises the highest percentage profit daily allowing profit margins from 5% and above.
-These are considered the riskiest but the most profitable, however, they usually have the shortest lifespan.
+These are considered the most risky but the most profitable, however, they usually have the shortest lifespan.

-- High profitable HYIPs.
 These HYIPs also usually promise high profits.
-The percentage starting from 2% to 5% daily is the second riskiest and second most profitable HYIPs after Ultra profitable HYIPs.
+The percentage starting from 2% to 5% daily are the second most risky and second most profitable HYIPs after Ultra profitable HYIPs.

-- Pseudo mining HYIPs.
 Pseudo mining HYIPs are high yielding investment programs that promise unrealistically high interest on cloud mining services.
-They usually appear as cloud mining service providers but are not, instead they pretend to be into the business and manage to pay investors using the Ponzi scheme model.
-Just like other HYIPs, they have a very short lifespan and make away with funds of investors in no time.
+They usually appear as cloud mining service providers but are not, instead they pretend to be into the business and manage to pay investors using the ponzi scheme model.
+Just like other HYIPs, they have a very short life span and make away with funds of investors in no time

-The rewards are distributed at various time intervals as rewards for finishing little tasks like captcha completion, games such as the bitcoin fidget spinner etc. The number of bitcoins rewarded tend to vary significantly in line with the current value of a bitcoin.
-Not more than 1000 satoshi is redeemed per time however, there are some Faucets in recent times who have begun paying significantly higher rewards.
+The rewards are distributed at various time intervals as rewards for finishing little tasks like captcha completion, games such a the bitcoin fidget spinner etc. The amount of bitcoins rewarded tend to vary significantly in line with the current value of a bitcoin.
+Not more than 1000 satoshi is redeemed per time however there are some Faucets in recent times who have begun paying significantly higher rewards.